Pairing Jamón Ibérico de Bellota with wine and other Spanish delicacies.

 Many bars and restaurants in Spain serve jamón over a slice of crusty white bread.
 This isn’t the time to look for hearty grained breads or whole wheat seeded types.
 You want something neutral, with just a bit of a crunch to counter the jamón’s soft and sultry coating.
 If you crave a bit more flare, whip up a quick pan tumaca, as it’s called in Valencia.
 Known also as pan con tomate or pan amb tomàquet depending on the area of Spain, it translates simply to “bread with tomato.”
 Slice that same crusty white bread in half, toast it, split a tomato, and rub the tomato over the cracked and browned insides of the bread.
 Add a drizzle of olive for a final touch.

 In Spanish, the word for pairing is maridaje, which literally translates to “marriage.”
 Think about your jamón pairings like a happy marriage.
 Sometimes they complement each other so succinctly that the wine and jamón become one and create an entirely new flavor.
 Other times the picos are simply there to support and offer a subtle crunch, letting the jamón shine.
 There’s a push and pull, an intertwining of flavors and textures that showcase the most exquisite parts of Spanish gastronomy.

 Your Own Jamón Pairing Experience

 Everyone’s tastes and preferences are distinct.
 You may not be fond of sherry or prefer a bolder red with your jamón ibérico.
 Experiment with wines.
 Try out different foods.
 Have fun with it until you find your favorite pairings.
+Here’s a nice guide on how to host a wine tasting at home from our friends at Porch.
 We’ve given you some suggestions and guidelines but the most important part of pairing is that you actually enjoy it.
 Be free to create your jamón experience.